sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

     * A feature could default to local image, when/where kubernetes image is not available.

 3. A feature's rules for start/stop stays the same, in either mode (legacy/kubernetes)
-    * Set of rules are currently executed through systemd config, start/stop/wait scripts.
+    * A set of rules are currently executed through systemd config, and bash scripts.
     * These rules will stay the same, for both modes
     * As these rules stay the same, this new feature will transparently support warm/fast/cold reboots.

-4. A feature could be completely kubernetes managed only.
+4. A feature could be marked as kubernetes only.
     * The switch image will not have this container image as embedded.
-    * The feature is completely controlled by switch as start/stop/enable/disable
+    * The feature is still controlled by switch as start/stop/enable/disable

 5. A kubernetes deployed container image must comply with guidelines set by SONiC
    * Required to undergo nightly tests to qualify
    * Kubernetes masters are required to deploy only qualified images

-5. A set of "system service ..." commands will manage the features in both modes.
+5. A new set of "system service ..." commands are provided to manage the features.
-    * The same set of commands would work transparenly on features, irrespective of their current mode as legacy/kubernetes.
+    * The commands would work transparenly on features, irrespective of their current mode as legacy/kubernetes.
     * This would cover all basic requirements, like start/stop/status/enable/disable/<more as deemed as necessary>

 6. The monit service would monitor the processes transparently across both modes.